The 10 most important work skills for 2020

 JANUARY 6, 2009

 In New Work and New Work Skills , I discuss the fact that most of us have not participated in formal learning since college on foundational knowledge work skills - especially metacognitive skills.
-Most of us have strong skills in some areas and are much weaker in others simply due to the fact that we acquire our skills in completely ad hoc ways.
 Our work skills cannot sit still.
+We are struggling to keep up.

 Tony Karrer